 With her backcombed blonde hair and generous mascara application, Dusty was one of the UK’s most distinctive singers in the swinging sixties.
 Her iconic appearance and incredible voice were instrumental in shaping British music.

-Join us in celebrating the Son of a Preacher Man singer’s greatest hits at 30 James Street with two exclusive afternoon teas on Sunday 3rd March or Sunday 14th April.
+Join us in celebrating the Son of a Preacher Man singer’s greatest hits at 30 James Street with our exclusive afternoon tea on Sunday 20th October 2019.

 Just Dusty at 30 James Street